-The musical tells the story of Strat, a man who has become infatuated with the daughter of the despotic Falco.
-In a fast-paced romantic adventure, Strat must battle against a post-apocalyptic city in a tale about rebellion, youth and true love.
+Following the story of young rebel Strat, a boy who has fallen in love with the daughter of the despotic Falco, Bat Out of Hell sees Strat and his "Lost" boys go all out to win Raven’s heart.
+In a fast-paced, action-packed, romantic adventure, Strat must battle against the dictators of post-apocalyptic city in a tale of rebellion, youth and true love.

 Who Should See It?Seventies and eighties rock and metal fans, eat your heart out.
-Meat Loaf’s album is one of the classics of the era and being taken back to its on-stage routes is bound to be a treat.
-With a frantic and brilliant love story set in a futuristic world, this is bound to be one of the most exciting musicals of 2017.
+Meat Loaf’s album is one of the classics of the era and Bat Out of Hell has proved to be one of the year’s smash-hit musicals.